johncarney/flex-station-data/README.md

 # FlexStationData

-Provides tools for reading and analyzing data from teh FlexStation microplate reader.
+Tools for reading and analyzing data from the FlexStation microplate reader.

 Currently this is somewhere between alpha and beta.